Q. How much are Girl Scout Cookies?

 Q. What is “Gift of Caring”?

-A. Each year, thousands of Girl Scouts across the state raise cookie donations for Hawai`i’s armed forces deployed overseas as part of Operation: Girl Scout Cookies, sometimes seen abbreviated as OGSC.
-Through sales and generous donations, tens of thousands of boxes of Girl Scout Cookies are sent to all branches of the military to show our aloha for the men and women in uniform.
+A. Each year, thousands of Girl Scouts across the state raise cookie donations for Hawai`i’s armed forces deployed overseas as part of Operation: Girl Scout Cookies, sometimes seen abbreviated as GOC.
+Through sales and generous donations, thousands of boxes of Girl Scout Cookies are sent to all branches of the military to show our aloha for the men and women in uniform.

 This year, GSH would like to extend this expression of aloha to locally based charities as well as our Hawai`i-based military troops.
 What used to be known as Operation: Girl Scout Cookies is now known as the “Gift of Caring” program, or GOC.
 GOC cookies are great for customers who want to support Girl Scouts’ local charities and/or the military, but don’t eat cookies.
 GOC cookies can be tracked in eBudde under the “Girl Orders” tab, column “goc”.